 “We can either be very manual and very thoughtful about the content that we want to put in front of someone, or we can start to leverage AI.

-“But a lot of us are getting into ABM that's more built into our general approach to demand generation.
+“But a lot of us are getting into ABM, which is more built into our general approach to demand generation.
 And with that, we're going to leverage AI and actually be able to do this at true scale.”

-Speaking of DemandBase, their CMO, Jon Miller explained how AI and machine learning can be used for creating account intelligence reports and match potential accounts to your ideal buyer persona to make your ABM activities more effective:
+Speaking of DemandBase, their CMO, Jon Miller, explained how AI and machine learning can be used for creating account intelligence reports and matching potential accounts to your ideal buyer persona to make your ABM activities more effective:

 “It's privacy-compliant because you're not tracking individual people, you're just really trying to map to the account level and say, “hey, this account tends to be interested in this kind of stuff.”
 Intent data helps you with counterintelligence in two ways.
 One, if an account is reading about cybersecurity, then that tells you something about what they might be interested in.
 It also suggests language you might use when talking to them.